 Figure 1: Changes in feed quality in relation to seasons, calving, and spike feeding

 During the dry season, healthy egg development in the ovaries can be severely retarded (i.e. takes five months to grow a healthy egg to ovulation).
 These cows then calve around the start of the wet season, putting all of their energy into lactation, often losing weight as a result.
 This drain prevents an early recovery of healthy egg development, delaying the next pregnancy.

 The effect of spike feeding, equivalent in effect to ‘green pick’ after early storms, is to stimulate recovery of healthy egg development before lactation commences.
 This allows cows to cycle much sooner after calving.
 Once recovered, the system does not generally `down-regulate’ again unless very adverse seasonal conditions cause prolonged stress in the early lactation period.

 Research (Fordyce et al. 1994) clearly shows that supplementation of cows after calving tends to increase milk yield, and therefore weaner weights.
 It has much less effect on fertility than spike feeding during gestation.
-The simple message is that it is better to try and hold condition on the cow before calving than to try and put it back on after calving.

 What to spike feed

 The reproductive system is driven by energy, therefore spike feeding with an energy-rich supplement has the best effect.
 Examples of suitable supplements are: